 In Spring 2016, The iDioM announced that, after 14 years at its Cornwall Avenue location, it would relocate to a new space being rebuilt almost from scratch and with much broader reach.
-The new Sylvia Center for the Arts’ goals transcend and include those of the iDiOM, to premier hundreds of original plays by accomplished artists who live in or have deep ties to the Bellingham area.
+Sylvia Center’s goals transcend and include those of the iDiOM, to premier hundreds of original plays by accomplished artists who live in or have deep ties to the Bellingham area.

 “She was a remarkably energetic person….
 If you were going to pick someone as a symbol of personal support of the iDiOM, she’s a good choice….
 The iDiOM, and Glenn, and Krissa [Woiwod] meant a ton to her.
 She was incredibly proud of it for Bellingham and interested in its progress,” remembers Sylvia’s grandson, Mallard Ice Cream owner, Ben Scholtz. “…It was refreshing that Sylvia was very, very encouraging of experimentation and taking risks in theater and the arts,” adds Glenn Hergenhahn-Zhao.

 The festival sounds a little nuts to non-theater junkies.
 On Friday night, six directors randomly draw names of their writers, and then the names of two to four cast are drawn literally from a hat.
 Everyone meets, often for the first time, the writers go home and write all night on the chosen theme, and everyone returns the next morning to read the brand new scripts.
 Each team spends all day working through their 10-minute play, and we put on two shows that night at 7:30 and 9:30.
 The craziest part is, that same night, the audience chooses a new theme, and we start all over again with new teams and plays on Sunday.

-Our theme was chosen from suggestions contributed by anyone willing to offer them via social media and in the room Friday night.
-By popularity in the form of audience applause the theme, “You Dare to Presume” informed the six 10-minute plays, two original songs, and a poem, all written, rehearsed, and performed in 24 hours.
+Themes are chosen from suggestions contributed by anyone willing to offer them via social media and in the room Friday night.
+By popularity in the form of audience applause the theme informs the six 10-minute plays, original songs, and poems, all written, rehearsed, and performed in 24 hours.